Lead based paint is a problem!!

 Lead was usually added in the manufacture of paints prior to the 1970 in New Zealand to help with paint drying and as a preservative.

 Prior to 1945 white lead was used extensively as a pigment, but was subsequently replaced by titanium dioxide.
 The use of white lead was discontinued in New Zealand about 1965.
-Red lead was used as a primer until the 1980s.
+Red lead was used as a primer until about 1980.

 All paint manufactured after 1980 in New Zealand has a very low level of lead.
 Paint manufacturing is now highly regulated.